 - Late Summer Flowering Shrubs

-Here's an example where I would speak of "successional interest" rather than "sequence of bloom."
-Even after the frosts of early fall have killed flowers in the North, one can enjoy the color offered by fall foliage trees and shrubs with good fall color (assuming you've had the foresight to install such plants).
+Here's an example where we should speak of "successional interest" rather than "sequence of bloom."
+Even after the frosts of early fall have killed flowers in the North, you can enjoy the color offered by fall foliage trees and shrubs with good fall color (assuming you've had the foresight to install such plants).

-Must one give up the pursuit of successional interest after the autumn leaves drop to the ground?
-No, not if you've planted evergreens and other plants with winter interest, as I discuss in my article on winter landscape ideas.
+Nor must give up the pursuit of successional interest after the autumn leaves drop to the ground as long as you've planted evergreens and other plants with winter interest.
 Even during seasons when there are flowers to enjoy, you can supplement the visual interest they furnish through the use of foliage plants.
-More generally speaking, you should always consider the forms and textures of plants when planning your landscape design if your goal is year-round interest in the yard.
+More generally speaking, you should always consider the forms and textures of plants when planning your landscape design if your goals are a maximum of diversity and year-round interest in the yard.